Trump Administration Will Allow Man To Import Rare Black Rhino From Africa

 — HSLF (@HSLegFund) September 5, 2019

-Proponents of the measure noted that a similar practice with white rhino populations led to success in brining up that species’ population numbers, per The Washington Post.
+Proponents of the measure noted that a similar practice with white rhino populations led to success in bringing up that species’ population numbers, per The Washington Post.

 The population of black rhinos fell nearly 96 percent in a 22-year span from 1970 to 1992, per The Washington Post.
-Around 2,000 of the around 5,000 of the species still in existence resides in South Africa, according to The Washington Post report.
+Around 2,000 of the around 5,000 of the species still in existence reside in South Africa, according to The Washington Post report.

 As The Associated Press noted, the president’s position on hunting for sport hasn’t exactly been consistent.
 In the first year of his presidency, he sent a tweet about a law that would have allowed trophies to be imported from African elephants that were shot for sport, seeming to call the practice a “horror show.”

-But the Trump administration has also supported the roll back several pieces of Obama-era legislation, including decisions to allow the import of elephant and lion trophies from a list of African countries, which served as protections for the endangered species.
+But the Trump administration has also supported the rollback of several pieces of Obama-era legislation, including decisions to allow the import of elephant and lion trophies from a list of African countries, which served as protections for the endangered species.
 As The Associated Press noted, Trump’s sons, Eric and Donald Jr., are sport hunters.